Hot Tub vs Ice Bath – Which is Better?

 Ice baths accelerate the recovery process by stimulating the central nervous system and reducing muscle fatigue.
 The cold immersion triggers a shift in hormone production, including an increase in norepinephrine levels, which enhances alertness and focus.

-This hormonal response can improve subsequent athletic performance by preparing the body for the next training session.
 Regular use of ice baths allows athletes to maintain a higher intensity in their training routines without the prolonged downtime that muscle soreness often necessitates.

 3. Psychological Benefits